Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 They make look like “tree cancer,” but these powerful healing allies actually have documented anti-tumor effects when consumed by humans.
 But the chaga benefits don’t stop there.
 They’re also anti-inflammatory and anti-bacterial, and contain one of the highest concentrations of antioxidants of any natural substance on the planet.

-On Amazon, chaga powder for smoothies runs up to $19 for just five ounces.
+Chaga powder for smoothies runs pretty expensive for just five ounces.
 But if you find a mature chaga mushroom in the wild, you can often harvest a pound or more of it at once.
 Chaga also has special importance as a survivalist’s supplement, because it’s easy to find in winter.
 In fact, after a snowfall, the black chaga chunks stick out even more conspicuously from trees as snow collects on top of them.
 As a cold-weather medicinal mushroom, chaga has historically been an important folk medicine in regions like Russia.

 Identifying chaga is easy.
 They look very similar to tree burls, which are woody outgrowths often harvested (sometimes illegally) to make bowls and other crafts.
 Look for birch trees, as these are almost always the type that host chaga.